-Convene institutional partners to develop a research strategy and align on future development plans for the district: Work with institutional anchors in the BioDistrict to assess research needs, opportunities, and goals for each institution to inform future marketing, development, and master planning efforts for the BioDistrict.
+Convene institutional partners to develop a research strategy for the district: Establish and facilitate an anchor institution network within in the BioDistrict to assess research priorities and assets, identify multi-institutional opportunities, create district goals, and provide tools and resources to connect researchers to opportunities.
 Refer to strategy 3.1.